microsoft/HoloLens-Art-Recommendations/README.md

 click Kernel -> Change kernel -> arart
 ```

-> Note.
-If doing this on an Ubuntu machine, you will need to install some dependencies for `import cv2` to work.
+> Note if doing this on an Ubuntu machine, you will need to install some dependencies for `import cv2` to work.

 ```
 # these commands should be run in the terminal before running the notebooks